Man United’s Mourinho Explains Decision Not To Debut Tahith Chong In Juventus Game

 “The only attacking option I had on the bench was an 18-year-old lad who I had never played in the first-team before.
 And I didn’t think, given the dynamic of the game, that it would have been appropriate to have put him on.”

-Juventus beat Man United 1-0 in their bid for an eight successive Serie A title, and are truly in a class of their own.
+Juventus beat Man United 1-0 in their bid for an eight successive Serie A title and are truly in a class of their own.
 Man United was consistently on the back foot as Juventus attacked relentlessly.
 Only the brilliant saves from David de Gea prevented a larger margin of defeat at Man United’s home stadium.

-“You can’t expect a young kid, making his debut in a game like that, to give you something or perhaps score a goal, so that’s why we didn’t make any changes and stuck with the players we had on the pitch.”
+“You can’t expect a young kid, making his debut in a game like that, to give you something or perhaps score a goal, so that’s why we didn’t make any changes and stuck with the players we had on the pitch.

 “We play against one of the biggest really biggest candidates to win the Champions League…”

-One of the biggest reasons for Juventus’ winning streak is none other than Cristiano Ronaldo who they paid €112 million in July this year.
-This time around Ronaldo received a much cooler reception from Manchester United fans at Old Trafford as a recent rape allegation overshadows the player’s stellar performance on the field.
+One of the biggest reasons for Juventus’ winning streak is none other than Cristiano Ronaldo, who they paid €112 million in July this year.
+This time around, Ronaldo received a much cooler reception from Manchester United fans at Old Trafford as a recent rape allegation overshadows the player’s stellar performance on the field.
 The soccer star nevertheless thanked his faithful fans when he returned to his old home ground for the match, according to Goal.

 "The boys tried hard, they deserved a different result.
 A point would have been fair." #MUFC pic.twitter.com/FPTgiXKSb7